core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 string with the "/" character, provided these CBOR text strings are all of a length less than 24 octets and do not contain bytes that need escaping.

-To use the service binding from a SVCB RR, the DoC client MUST send a DoC request constructed from the SvcParams including "docpath".
+To use the service binding from an SVCB RR, the DoC client MUST send a DoC request constructed from the SvcParams including "docpath".
 A rough construction algorithm could be as follows, going through the provided records in order of their priority.

-- If the "alpn" SvcParam value for the service is "coap", construct a CoAP request for CoAP over TLS, if it is "co", construct a CoAP request for CoAP over DTLS.
-Any other SvcParamKeys specifying a CoAP transport are out of scope of this document.
+- If the "alpn" SvcParam value for the service is "coap", construct a CoAP request for CoAP over TLS.
+  If it is "co", construct a CoAP request for CoAP over DTLS.
+Any other SvcParamKeys specifying a CoAP transport are out of the scope of this document.
-- The destination address for the request should be taken from additional information about the target, e.g., from an AAAA record associated to the target name or from an "ipv6hint" SvcParam value, or, as a fallback, by querying an address for the target name of the SVCB record.
+- The destination address for the request should be taken from additional information about the target, e.g., from an AAAA record associated with the target name or from an "ipv6hint" SvcParam value, or, as a fallback, by querying an address for the target name of the SVCB record.
 - The destination port for the address is taken from the "port" SvcParam value, if present.
   Otherwise, take the default port of the CoAP transport.
-- Set the target name of SVCB record in the URI-Host option.
+- Set the target name of SVCB record in the Uri-Host option.
 - For each element in the CBOR sequence of the "docpath" SvcParam value, add a Uri-Path option to the request.
-- If a "port" SvcParam value is provided or if a port was queried, and if either differs from the default port of the transport or the destination port selected above, set that port in the URI-Port option.
+- If a "port" SvcParam value is provided or if a port was queried, and if either differs from the default port of the transport or the destination port selected above, set that port in the Uri-Port option.
 - If the request constructed this way receives a response, use the same SVCB record for construction of future DoC queries.
   If not, or if the endpoint becomes unreachable, repeat with the SVCB record with the next highest